RealOrangeOne/theorangeone.net/content/posts/docker-lxc-storage.md

 There is however a solution to this, in the form of FUSE.
 There exists a userspace implementation of `overlayfs`, known helpfully as `fuse-overlayfs`.
 Even more helpfully, docker has native support for it.
 Switching to it is simple:

+1. Ensure that `fuse` is enabled on the container.
+Either set `features: fuse=1` in the LXC config file, or check "fuse" under options in Proxmox.
+After changing, restart the container.
-1. Install `fuse-overlayfs` using your package manager of choice
+2. Install `fuse-overlayfs` using your package manager of choice
-2. Modify `/etc/docker/daemon.json` and set `storage-driver` to `fuse-overlayfs`
+3. Modify `/etc/docker/daemon.json` and set `storage-driver` to `fuse-overlayfs`
-3. Restart Docker
+4. Restart Docker
-4. Profit?
+5. Profit?

 Note that because I don't use native docker volumes for anything important, I didn't back up `/var/lib/docker` at all in the above.
 If you are, or want to be extra cautious, it's probably worth doing.